 “Here’s what’s going to happen now” said Alan.
 “See this?” he nodded at Sam, who held up what looked like a jug.

-“That’s a catering urn.
+“This is a catering urn.
 Keeps things at boiling temperature.
 2 litres in each.
 We’ve got 20 here.”

 He spat at Jimmy.

 “Sam’s going to do the honours.
 Then my wife.
 Then me.
 Then we’ll take turns, slowly, one by one.
 This will be a an amazing Christmas for my boy”